-- First, Super 23A under the Proposed Rule would incorporate the exemptions under Section 23A of the Federal Reserve Act for certain transactions that are not subject to the quantitative limits, collateral requirements and low-quality asset prohibition, including the following:64 - intraday extensions of credit to the fund, so long as the bank has safety and soundness policies designed to manage the risk exposure and only if the bank has no reason to believe the fund cannot repay the credit; - transactions with the fund that are secured by cash or U.S. government securities; - purchasing from the fund an extension of credit subject to a repurchase agreement; and - purchasing from the fund an extension of credit (provided that certain conditions are satisfied, including certain quantitative limits and only if the banking entity makes an independent evaluation of the borrower's creditworthiness). - Second, Super 23A would also include exemptions for a banking entity's short-term extensions of credit to, and purchase assets from, a covered fund, subject to the following conditions:65 - the extension of credit or purchase of assets must be made in the ordinary course of business in connection with payment transactions, securities, derivatives, or futures clearing, or settlement services;66 - any extension of credit must be repaid, sold or terminated no later than five business days after it was originated;67 and - any extensions of credit must meet requirements applicable to intraday extensions of credit under Regulation W (as if the extension of credit were an intraday extension of credit, regardless of its actual duration).68
+- First, Super 23A under the Final Rule incorporates the exemptions under Section 23A of the Federal Reserve Act and the Federal Reserve's Regulation W for certain transactions that are not subject to the quantitative limits, collateral requirements and low-quality asset prohibition, including the following:105 - intraday extensions of credit to the fund, so long as the bank has safety and soundness policies designed to manage the risk exposure and only if the bank has no reason to believe the fund cannot repay the credit; - transactions with the fund that are secured by cash or U.S. government securities; - purchasing from the fund an extension of credit subject to a repurchase agreement; and

+- purchasing from the fund an extension of credit (provided that certain conditions are satisfied, including certain quantitative limits and only if the banking entity makes an independent evaluation of the borrower's creditworthiness). - Second, Super 23A under the Final Rule also includes exemptions for a banking entity's short-term extensions of credit to, and purchase assets from, a covered fund, subject to the following conditions:106 - the extension of credit or purchase of assets must be made in the ordinary course of business in connection with payment transactions, settlement services or futures, derivatives and securities clearing;107 - any extension of credit must be repaid, sold or terminated no later than five business days after it was originated;108 and - any extensions of credit must meet requirements applicable to intraday extensions of credit under Regulation W (as if the extension of credit were an intraday extension of credit, regardless of its actual duration). - Third, the Final Rule exempts from Super 23A certain riskless principal transactions with a related covered fund, including in circumstances in which the covered fund is not a "securities affiliate" (and therefore would not qualify for the first exemption described above).
+As defined in the Final Rule, a "riskless principal transaction" is a transaction in which a banking entity, after receiving an order from a customer to buy (or sell) a security, purchases (or sells) the security in the secondary market for its own account to offset a contemporaneous sale to (or purchase from) the customer.
+111